ask53/openVoltam/README.md

 To these ends, OpenVoltam is licensed under the [GNU General Public License version 3.0](https://github.com/ask53/openVoltam/blob/main/LICENSE).

 ## Download
-All releases compatible with **Windows 10 and 11**.

-If you *need* access on a different operating system, please contact us.
+All releases compatible with **Windows 10** and **Windows 11**. *If you **need** access on a different operating system, please contact us*.

 ### Stable releases
-Ruh roh, please come back later once things stabilize a bit!
+*We are working out both features and bugs in our first stable release.
+We aim to have it up by the middle of 2027.
+Please check back!*

 ### Test releases
 - [Version 0.1](https://drive.google.com/file/d/1nNlRlT18m9fjE4lZMUhPBckaFG3FSlIe/view?usp=sharing) (for alpha testing, please let us know if you find bugs!)
 [Windows 10 & 11]